shintoo/polka-dot/README.md

 ###Managing Packages
 ####save
 `polka-dot save package-name`
-`save` will package the files listed in the config file into a polka-dot *package*.
+`save` will package the files listed in the queue into a polka-dot *package*.

 ####apply
 `polka-dot apply package-name`
-`apply` will apply the polka-dot package to the files listed in the config file.
+`apply` will apply the polka-dot package to the files in the package.

 ####del
 `polka-dot del package-name`